multi-coop/datami-website-content/texts/blog/en/posts/main-ideas.md

 Usually - if you did not produce this data - they come in forms you don't expected... at all...

-A key idea in Vizboard is it should display **any data in a common format**, disregarding what's inside : **Gitribute tries to stay "data agnostic"**.
+A key idea in Vizboard is it should display **any data in a common format**, disregarding what's inside : **Vizboard tries to stay "data agnostic"**.

 Taking this as the ground step for displaying data, we also wanted to append - if and only if necessary - more options so your data could be shown as beautiful you imagined it.